tsugicloud/website/localsearchphp/README.md

 -------------------------------------

-To cause the crawl to happen, usually you put some JavaScript on the main page that waits a few seconds and then makes an AJAX request to the crawler endpoint.
+To cause the crawl to happen, usually you put some JavaScript on the main page that waits a few seconds and then makes an AJAX request to the spider endpoint.
 Something like this in your top page should do the trick.

     <script>